2003scape/rsc-news-archives/markdown/180-read-if-the-update-doesnt-work.md

+# Read if the update doesnt work
+*Published Tuesday, April 15, 2003*

 We are aware that a very small number of players were having problems playing RuneScape after the last update.

 I have now updated the client, and made some changes which should fix this problem, so if you were having trouble please try again.